scienceapps/Tle-to-PDB-Converter-for-PocketSat-on-palmOS/README.md

  - Pick a satellite list from the menu (100 Brightest, weather, communications, navigation satellites)
  - Click Generate PDB file.
  - Transfer the downloaded file to your Palm Pilot via HotSync or an SD card

+##Note:

+The CelesTrak API may block repeated requests in a short time frame.
+If this happens, an error message will appear directly in the application.